cct663/ctaff_website/_pages/publications.md

 **2022**

-**50\.** **Taff, C. C.**, Zimmer, C., Ryan, T. R.δ, Chang van Ooordt, D.δ, Aborn, D. A., Johnson, L. S., Rose, A. P., & Vitousek, M. N. *In Press*.
+**50\.** **Taff, C. C.**, Zimmer, C., Ryan, T. A.δ, Chang van Oordt, D.δ, Aborn, D. A., Johnson, L. S., Rose, A. P., & Vitousek, M. N. *In Press*.
 Individual variation in natural or manipulated corticosterone does not covary with circulating glucose in a wild bird. *Journal of Experimental Biology*

 **2021**